Woman Runner Taking Break Based On Her Rate Of Perceived Exertion

 Metrics from devices like power, heart rate and HRV are great, but rate of perceived exertion is a powerful tool that coaches shouldn't ignore.
 Understand its origin and how to apply the scale properly.

-When planning workouts to build fitness, a combination of variables comes into play.
-Sport type, how often, how long, and how hard to push yourself are all important factors to consider.
+A combination of variables comes into play when planning workouts.
+Sport type, how often, how long, and how hard to push are all important considerations.
 It can all get a little overwhelming, especially if it’s your first time building a training block.

 The Difference Between the Borg RPE Scale and Borg CR10 Scale